 The StoneWorks committee leads Stone Church’s mission and social justice efforts, both in our community and in concert with Presbyterian Church (USA) and other national and international partners.
 This page highlights recent and upcoming social justice events and actions, and information resources.

-StoneWorks and our partners have several important ways to get involved in racial justice education and initiatives during January and February.
+StoneWorks and our partners have several important ways to get involved in racial justice education and initiatives during March.
 Join us!

 Various times: SURJ (Showing Up for Racial Justice) at Sacred Heart is engaged on issues including the use of SROs (School Resource Officers) in San Jose schools, the upcoming SJPD contract, and ongoing decarceration, immigration and other initiatives.
 Visit their Action Calendar or sign up for email updates.